0x80/typescript-monorepo/README.md

 ### Packages

 - [common](./packages/common) Code that is shared across both front-end and back-end environments simultaneously.
+Built with bunchee for optimal output.
 - [core](./packages/core) Code that is only shared between server environments, like cloud functions, containing mostly "core" business logic.
+Depends on common.

 A standard name for a package that is only shared between client-side apps is `ui`.
 Besides sharing UI components, I also use it to share other things that